davidlonsdale92/ConversationWithChatGPT/README.md

 Right now the ElevenLabs API key must be hardcoded directly in the stt.py and tts.py files.
 This will be changed in a future update.

 ## Support
 This application has only been tested using macOS with Apple Silicon.
-CustomTkinter does support both MacOS and Windows, though some issues may occur through use on other platforms.
+CustomTKinter does support both MacOS and Windows, though some issues may occur through use on other platforms.

 ---
-Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.
+Go check out the official repo for [CustomTKinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.